JohnGarbutt/ansible-role-ceph-manila-mount/README.md

 	pip install -U pip
 	pip install ansible

-You can run the playbook like this to mount the filesystem:
+You can run all the playbooks, you can do:

-	ansible-playbook -i alt-1 master.yml
+	ansible-playbook master.yml

+If you just want to run the benchmarks you can do this:

+    ansible-playbook ansible-playbook playbooks/groups/bench.yml

 Please let us know how it goes.
 Pull requests are very welcome.